telerik/kendo-ui-core/docs/api/javascript/ui/grid.md

 ### setOptions

 Sets the options of the Grid.
-Use this method if you want to enable/disable a particular feature/option or to load the complete state retrieved via the [`getOptions`](#getOptions) method.
+Use this method if you want to enable/disable a particular feature/option or to load the complete state obtained previously with the [`getOptions`](#methods-getOptions) method.

-> An important limitation when using the `setOptions` method in combination with the MVC wrappers is that any toolbar or header server templates (razor syntax @<text></text>) will be lost and the layout will become incorrect once the method is invoked.
-Those options cannot be persisted because there is no JavaScript equivalent option for them since they contain server side logic.
-Consider using JavaScript initialization (instead of the MVC wrapper).
-An alternative is to specify the same option with the JavaScript equivalent.
+> There are two important things to keep in mind when using `getOptions` and `setOptions`.
+>
+> * `JSON.stringify()` cannot serialize function references (e.g. event handlers), so if stringification is used for the retrieved Grid state,
+> all configuration fields, which represent function references, will be lost.
+You have two options to avoid this limitation:
+> use a [custom implementation](https://github.com/tarruda/super-json) to serialize JavaScript functions, or
+> add the function references back to the deserialized configuration object before passing it to the `setOptions` method.
+> * When using the Grid MVC wrapper, any server templates will not be retrieved by the `getOptions` method (e.g. toolbar or header templates with `@<text></text>` razor syntax).
+> This is because the server templates are rendered server-side and do not have corresponding configuration options included in the JavaScript initialization statement that creates the
+> Grid object client-side.
+As a result, the templates will be lost once the `setOptions()` method is invoked.
+> There are two options to avoid the issue - use JavaScript initialization instead of an MVC wrapper, or add template configuration to the retrieved Grid state with the JavaScript
+> equivalent syntax (e.g. [`headerTemplate`](/api/javascript/ui/grid#configuration-columns.headerTemplate) and [`toolbar`](/api/javascript/ui/grid#configuration-toolbar)).

 #### Parameters